-Types of habitat present in Bluff Harbour and the surrounding areas are listed in Table 5.
+Types of habitat present in Port Nelson and the surrounding area are listed in Table 5.
 Given that much of the available habitat for incoming non-indigenous species is represented by artificial substrata within the port, calculation of habitat area/volume is not feasible within the present project - there are almost certainly no data on numbers of piles, marina pontoons, etc for the whole port and the available habitat area is structurally extremely complex.
-As part of the delimitation survey for Styela clava, Gust et al. (2006) estimated that the length of artificial habitat (piling, pontoons, breakwalls) present in the Port of Bluff (including Tiwai Wharf) was 10,409 m.
-This value was derived from GIS maps of the area and represents the horizontal length of structures present.
+As part of the delimitation survey for Styela clava (Gust et al. 2006), an estimate was made of the length of artificial habitat (piling, pontoons, breakwalls) present in Nelson Port and Marina.
+This value, 9500 m, was derived from a GIS map of the area and represents the horizontal length of structures present.
 Clearly it does not provide an estimate of the area of habitat available for colonisation, but allows a rough comparison among ports.
-For example, the equivalent value for the largest port in the targeted surveillance programme is 11,300 m for Wellington (including the Burnham Oil Wharf but not including Shelly Bay, or Seaview Wharf and Marina: note that the length of artificial habitat in the Waitemata Harbour and Lyttelton Port were not estimated by Gust et al. 2006).
+For example, the equivalent values for the largest and smallest ports in the targeted surveillance programme are 11300 m for Wellington (including the Burnham Oil Wharf but not including Shelly Bay, or Seaview Wharf and Marina) and 4800 m for Havelock (note that the length of artificial habitat in the Waitemata Harbour and Lyttelton Port were not estimated by Gust et al. (2006).